 If you have a spouse and they use your insurance for backup coverage, he or she also must be enrolled in a high-deductible plan.
 This high-deductible health plan must be your only health insurance.

 Any contribution you make to an HSA is completely deductible, just like an IRA.
 Withdrawals to pay for qualified medical expenses like dental and vision are not taxed.
 Also, any interested you earn is tax-deferred.
 You can decide how much money to set aside for health care costs and can shop around for care of your choice.
 Your money remains in your account even if you change jobs.
 When you put money into your HSA you reduce your taxable income.
 The money you keep in your HSA earns interest tax-free.
 The money you take out to pay for eligible health care expenses is never taxed.

 The potential disadvantages of HSA are that it can be hard to accurately predict how much you will have to spend on your health care.
 Illness can be unpredictable and information about the quality and cost of medical care could be hard to find.
 It can be challenging to put aside money for an HSA.
 Older people who have health that is not good may not be able to save as much as healthier, younger people.
 Pressure to save the money in your HSA might deter you from seeking medical care when you are not sure you need it, in the interest of keeping money in the account.
 Taking money from your HSA for costs that aren't medical requires that taxes are paid on those expenses.

-If you need help with a health savings account, you can post your legal need on UpCounsel's marketplace.
+If you need help with a health savings account, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.